yundumbledore/NeuroProcImager/README.md

 ## Work with your own data and visualisation packages
 ### Use your own data with AKF
-NeuroPhysViewer works with EEG, ECoG, MEG source imaging data.
+NeuroMechImager works with EEG, ECoG, MEG source imaging data.
 You need to name your data file in this format 'data_[subject_index].mat', e.g., 'data_29.mat' means the data coming from subject 29, and put the data file in the directory '/data'.
 Then, you need to open the MATLAB script ‘test.m’ and put "AKF estimation" in the ‘pipeline’ list.
 You can run the script by entering the following command in the MATLAB Command Window: ‘test’.
 Finally, the output is a file containing neurophysiological variable estimates for every channel (source point) at ‘/output/variable_estimates_[subject_index].mat’, e.g., 'variable_estimates_29.mat' means the neurophysiological variable estimates for subject 29.
 There are eight matrices in the output file and they are the neurophysiological variable estimates for α_ep, α_ip, α_pe, α_pi, μ, v_e, v_i, v_p.
 Note that you can put more than 1 data file in the '/data' directory.

 ### Use your own visualisation packages
 The output generated from "AKF estimation", the variable estimates file(s), can be further analysed by other statistical methods and visualised by other packages.
 In this repository, we provide one option, **Fieldtrip**, to visualise t-statistics derived from two-sample t-test which reveals the mean difference of variable estimates during strong and weak occipital alpha rhythm in a whole-brain manner.